fluxninja/aperture/docs/content/architecture/architecture.md

 ### Aperture Agents

-Aperture agents are the workhorses of the platform, providing powerful flow control components such as a weighted fair queuing scheduler for workload prioritization and a distributed rate-limiter for abuse prevention.
+Aperture Agents are the workhorses of the platform, providing powerful flow control components such as a weighted fair queuing scheduler for workload prioritization and a distributed rate-limiter for abuse prevention.
 Agents integrate with service meshes, gateways and HTTP middlewares.
 Alternately,